The Gilmer-Masbaum map is not injective on the Kauffman bracket skein module: Abstract

 \section{Abstract}

 In \cite{GM}, Gilmer and Masbaum use Witten-Reshetikhin-Turaev (WRT) invariants to define a map from the Kauffman bracket skein module to a set of complex-valued functions defined on roots of unity in order to provide a lower bound for its dimension.
-We compute the image of the evaluation map for a family of mapping tori of the 2-torus and find that the restriction of the map to certain homology classes is not injective.
-This provides an answer to a question posed by Gilmer and Masbaum in the latter paper.
-Moreover, we give a basis for the Kauffman bracket skein module in the case of the mapping torus of a power of the Dehn twist along the meridian of the 2-torus.
+We show that the restriction of the map to a certain homology class is not injective.
+We also provide a basis for the KBSM of mapping tori associated to a power of a Dehn twist on the $2$-torus.